wardcanyon/localarena/README.md

 ### TODOs

+- Be specific about which client/server-side components, notifs, etc. are supported.

+- Multiple table support.
+This will be necessary for integration xtesting.

+- Write integration tests with PhpUnit.
+This will require test fixtures built on top of multiple table support.

+- Probably worth eventually having some tests for LBGA itself.

+- Better validation all over; e.g. we should be strict about rejecting invalid state definitions, etc.

 - Refine types/interfaces.
 Can we also support unit testing?

 - Separate games, vendored deps, and the local framework.

-- Write integration tests with PhpUnit.

 - Set up tests for the local framework itself. (e.g. "can you initialize a table and run through a few actions without blowing